smflem/smflem.github.io/_posts/2020-10-19-mythical-man-month.md

 Further, despite the coordination drag, there are can be good reasons for keeping teams less than maximally lean (e.g., [Bus Factor](bus_factor), volatility in capacity required).

-Ultimately, this framework can prove helpful in trying to diagnose potential productivity issues on a project, or in understanding potential areas for improvement, but likely shouldn't be taken as a roadmap per se given all the other factors that may be in play.
+Ultimately, this framework should prove helpful in trying to diagnose potential productivity issues on a project, or in understanding potential areas for improvement, but likely shouldn't be taken as a roadmap per se given all the other factors that might be in play.

 --